 BECOME A VOLUNTEER DOCENT AT THE MUSEUM

-Qualifications: Docents are life-long learners with excellent oral communication skills, an ability to connect with audiences of all kinds, and an interest in the preservation of Lippitt House, collections and grounds.
+Qualifications: Docents are life-long learners with excellent oral communication skills, an ability to connect with audiences of all kinds, and an interest in the preservation of Lippitt House, the collection and grounds.
 Docents convey the significance of the museum for all by highlighting the museum’s contribution to the cultural vibrancy of Providence and Rhode Island.

 Time commitment: Tour season is May through October.
 The museum asks docents to volunteer twice a month on Fridays and third Saturday afternoons.
 Total volunteering time averages 10 hours per month.
 Training for the 2020 tour season begins in April.